Matthew530419/Language/README_Language.md

 |Javascript|Node.js|
 |Python|Django|

-If you use Javascript and Node.js, you could make application and web between Front-end and Back-end.
+If you use Javascript and Node.js, you could make application or web regardless of thread sequences, because they use non-blocking IO with single thread and send response when each request is finished in parallel.
-It's simple for you to make something **Only 2 Computing Language**.
+It's simple for you to make application or web if you javascript and node.js compared these to other languages and frameworks. you could use **only one language and only one framework**.
+You may use several languages and framework that suit certain condition or purpose except for javascript and node.js.
 In addition, many major companies make their application and web using node.js.
 "Uber, Netflix, and so on".
-What these computing languages lead to trend was demontrated by these major companies.
+It was demonstrated what these computing language and framework lead to trend was demonstrated by these major companies.
-High performance, Easy to access and control in Front-End and Back-End condition are good things.
+These has good things such as high performance, easy to access and easy to execute complicated system.
-I hope this decision be opportunity to improve my computing skills.
+I hope this choice be opportunity to improve my computing skills.

 P.S : Difference between Library and Framework

-- Library : I call "Library" when I needed
+- Library : main loop call "Library" when he needed.
-- Framework : "Framework" call me for good operating following that rules.
+- Framework : "Framework" call inputs for good operating following that rules.

 **Resolve Failure**